My 17.5 HP phase converter

 This is my second phase converter.
 I disassembled my my first phase converter because it did not have enough power to supply my Hobart CyberTig welder.

 The second one has not one, but two idler motors: a 10 HP motor and a 7.5 HP motor.
 They are started in a clever arrangement: first a 10 HP motor starts with capacitors labeled 1-3 connected.
 These capacitors act as starting capacitors.
+Then a second motor starts with the capacitors connected to legs 2-3.
+This creates a balanced system that has low noise, proper voltage balance, and good voltage stability under load.

 See this this excellent article on making homemade phase converters.